 There weren’t too many large size vehicles produced for the Real Ghostbusters toy line but with Ecto-1 being such a fan favourite and the only real vehicle that featured heavily throughout both the films and the cartoon, we didn’t really need many others.
 The later release vehicles were complimentary but perhaps not entirely necessary.
-I think the only exception to that rule was Ecto-2 due to it featuring so heavily in the cartoon and because it had some great features.
+I think the only exception to that rule was Ecto-2 due to it featuring in quite a few episodes (including the debut “Ghosts-R-Us”) and because it had some great features which transitioned well to the toy.
 Even so, I’m sure many were disappointed that it only held one action figure in the cockpit!

 Below are images of some early presentation boards, preliminary concept artwork and final renderings of some of the toy lines more memorable vehicles.

 Ecto-1 was definitely the best and most iconic vehicle of the entire Kenner toy line and without a doubt one of the greatest toys created in the 80’s.
 Due to how well received it was upon it’s release and just how fond the collecting community still is of the Kenner version, it’s hard to imagine it being any better than what we all know and love.
 Had all of the features originally proposed for the Ectomobile made it through to production however, we wouldn’t have had a great toy, we would have had a legendary toy.